ankur-gupta/async/docs/suspendables/cooking-is-like-programming.md

     chop_tomato_into_the_bowl()
     chop_cucumber_into_the_bowl()
 </code></pre>
-Let's say a single person executes above recipe to make a salad.
+Let's say a single person executes this recipe to make a salad.
 There are three steps to this simple recipe — chopping lettuce, chopping tomato, and chopping cucumber.
 For a salad, the order of these three steps does not matter.
 We could just as easily have chopped tomato first, then lettuce, and then cucumber and still have a salad.
-This recipe is so simple that we could even have done this — start chopping lettuce, stop midway, start chopping cucumber, stop midway, finish chopping lettuce, finish chopping cucumber, and chop tomato.
+This recipe is so simple that we could have something even crazier — start chopping lettuce, stop midway, start chopping cucumber, stop midway, finish chopping lettuce, finish chopping cucumber, and then finally chop tomato.

 Not only does the order of the three steps not matter, we can even interleave the steps and still have a salad[^1].